Fibrous papule of the face is a benign, clinically indistinct papule, also known as sporadic angiofibroma.

 In the past, fibrous papule has been suggested to have been derived from preexisting or involuting melanocytic nevi; however, subsequent investigations appear to have refuted this and have confirmed a relationship to factor XIIIa – positive dermal dendrocytes.
 Fibrous papule is best considered a variant of angiofibroma.

-A recent study showed expression of antibodies against p-mTOR in dermal stromal cells and epidermal keratinocytes in fibrous papules, similar to tuberous-sclerosis complex–associated facial angiofibromas, suggesting topical rapamycin may be a treatment option.
+A study from 2014 showed expression of antibodies against p-mTOR in dermal stromal cells and epidermal keratinocytes in fibrous papules, similar to tuberous-sclerosis complex–associated facial angiofibromas, suggesting topical rapamycin may be a treatment option.

 The condition is relatively common.